MintMCP

 What is the primary difference between MintMCP Gateway and other MCP gateway solutions?

-MintMCP differentiates through deployment speed and the Virtual MCP architecture.
+MintMCP differentiates through deployment speed and Virtual MCP Bundles.
 While some platforms require weeks for enterprise onboarding or complex Kubernetes configurations, MintMCP deploys MCP servers to production in minutes with one-click STDIO transformation.
-The Virtual MCP concept creates role-specific endpoints that expose only minimum required tools per team.
+Virtual MCP Bundles create role-specific and agent-specific endpoints that expose only minimum required tools per team or use case.
 This architecture enables granular access control where sales teams access CRM tools only and DevOps accesses infrastructure only, preventing over-privileged access while maintaining productivity.

 How does MintMCP Gateway ensure enterprise-grade security and compliance for AI tools?